Platforms & Apps

 • An online ordering system (separate from your regular website).
 Usually these supply HTML code for “order buttons” that you can paste into pages on your regular website.
 Your customer looks through your website to pick out products, but when she clicks on the order button, she is transported to the ordering system (usually hosted on an entirely different website) to complete the transaction.

 If you’re selling only a few products, just an online ordering system will do fine.
-But when you try to display and sell 50 or 100 or 1,000 or 100,000 different products, you’ll need store-building, catalog-managing system, that produces and manages the product pages for each of your products.
+But when you try to display and sell 50 or 100 or 1,000 or 100,000 products, you’ll need a store-building, catalog-managing system that produces and manages the pages for each of your products.

 In this chapter, I’ll describe the features typically included in all carts — an ordering system.
-In the next, I’ll discuss the additional features included in store-building systems.
+Next, I’ll discuss the additional features included in store-building systems.
 As you read these chapters, I hope it will help you determine the features you need and decide which features aren’t important for your needs.

-There is no one magic cart that fits all needs, but probably dozens that will meet your particular needs.
+No one magic cart fits all needs, but probably dozens that will meet your particular needs.

 The Basic Functions

-Sally Shopper doesn’t really care about the inner workings of your store, she’s only looking for convenience, security, and efficient handling of her order.
+Sally Shopper doesn’t care about the inner workings of your store.
+She’s only looking for convenience, security, and efficient handling of her order.
 Let’s look at shopping first from her viewpoint.

-You want Sally Shopper feeling free to browse without being locked in to purchasing decisions until later.
+You want Sally to feel free to browse without being locked into purchasing decisions until later.
 Online stores quickly developed the metaphor of a shopping basket or shopping cart (“trolley” in Britain) into which customers place selections.
-Business-to-business (B2B) sites such as W.W.
-Grainger (www.grainger.com) use the term “order form,” more suited to a business purchasing model.
+Business-to-business sites such as W.W.
+Grainger use the term “order form,” more suited to a business purchasing model.

-This product selection feature needs to allow Sally Shopper to add or remove products from her cart and to indicate quantity.
-Nearly all carts these days allow here to indicate two or three options for each product, such as an extra-large (size) green (color) flannel shirt.
+This product selection feature needs to allow Sally to add or remove products from her cart and indicate quantity.
+Nearly all carts these days will enable her to indicate two or three options for each product, such as an extra-large (size) green (color) flannel shirt.
 Imagine selecting shoes (size, width, color) or window blinds (color, height, width).
 A few carts even allow sales of fractions of a unit, such as when buying cloth or lumber.

-An increasing number of store-building systems shows the items in the cart and a running total on each page.
+An increasing number of store-building systems show the items in the cart and a running total on each page.
 This helps customers remember where they are in the ordering process.

 All ordering systems keep a running total of the items Sally has put in her shopping cart.
 Once Sally enters her physical address, the program can calculate taxes.